cristSKL/DataAnalysisOnDataRolesSkills/README.md

+# Overview

+Welcome to my analysis of the data job market in Indonesia.
+This project was created to help navigate and understand the market more effectively.
+It delves into the most popular data roles in Indonesia, identifies the highest-paying and most in-demand skills.
+Based on that, I will try to determine the most optimal skill to learn for entering a data related role in Indonesia.

+The data sourced from [Luke Barousse's Python Course](https://huggingface.co/datasets/lukebarousse/data_jobs) which provides a foundation for my analysis, containing detailed information on job titles, salaries, location, and essential skills.
+Through a series of python scripts, i explore key question such as the most demanded skills, salary trends, and the most optimal skill based on demand and payment.

+# The Questions

+Bellow are the questions i want to answer in my project:

+1. what are the most demanded skills for the top 3 most popular data roles in Indonesia?
+2. How in demand are skills trending for Data Engineer in Indonesia?
+3. How well do top data jobs pay in Indonesia?
+Based on thiss, what is the most optimal skill to learn?

+# Tools I Used

+for my deep dive into the data job market in Indonesia, i harnessed the power of several key tools:
+- **Python**: The backbone of my analysis, allowing me to analyze the data and find critical insight.
+I also used the following python libraries:
+    - **Pandas Library**: This was used to analyze the data.
+    - **Matplotlib Library**: This was used to visualized the data.
+    - **Seaborn Library**: Helped me create more advanced visuals.
+- **Visual Studio Code**: The code editor
+- **Jupyter Notebooks**: The tool i used to run my Python scripts which let me easily include my notes and analysis.
+- **Git & Github**: Essential for version control and sharing my python code and analysis.

 # The Analysis

 ## 1. what are the most demanded skills for the top 3 most popular data roles in Indonesia?